 Now this isn’t a big deal, but it is a particularly striking example of the little ways in which rules around gender are enforced.
 Federer took a risk by wearing even a little bit of pink; the Daily Mail goes to great lengths to point this out.
 He also gets away with it, in the sense that the article doesn’t castigate or attempt to humiliate him for doing so.

 Federer, however, is near the top of a hierarchy of men.
 Research shows that men who otherwise embody high-status characteristics — which includes being light-skinned, ostensibly straight, attractive, athletic, and wealthy — can break gender rules with fewer consequences (see also, the fashion choices of Andre 3000 and Kanye).
 A less high-status man might read this article and take note: Federer can get away with this, kinda, but I should steer clear…. and they’re probably right.

-Thanks to Todd Schoepflin @CreateSociology for the tip!Lisa Wade is a professor of sociology at Occidental College.
+Thanks to Todd Schoepflin @CreateSociology for the tip!Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.